Tanzu-Partner-SE/tko-guide/workshop2/00-tmc-administration.md

     ![](images/aws-s3-3.png)

     iii.
-On Create Stack, select Upload a template file and chose the downloaded template from step 3
+On Create Stack, select Upload a template file and choose the downloaded template from step 3

     ![](images/aws-s3-4.png)